solodev/cloud-documentation/src/Organizations/index.md

 **Deleting your organization**

-Developers are able to delete their organizations by accessing the profile page from the settings dashboard.
+To delete your organizations, access the profile page from the settings dashboard.
 Please note that deleting organizations will remove all catalogs, services, websites, containers, deployments, and clusters within the organization.
 Please exercise caution before deleting your organization.

 - In the Organization's dashboard, click Settings.
 - Click Profile in the Settings dashboard or click the pencil icon in the Organization profile card.